cloudfoundry/app-autoscaler/docs/Readme.md

 ```

 ----
-## Bring your own metric for Auto-scaling
+## Auto-scale your application with custom metrics

 With custom metric support,  you can scale your application with your own metrics with below steps.